Johnny112F/YearOne-Takehome-Backend/movies_app/README.md

 Please see the instructions below for proper setup of the Flask backend for the takehome application.
 If you would like to setup the frontend please go to [https://github.com/Johnny112F/YearOne-Takehome-Frontend].

+See the deployed app in action at [YearOneMovies](https://fretful-hands.surge.sh/)

 ## Backend Setup

 1.Navigate to the movies_app folder in the backend.
 Create a virtual environment using *python3 -m venv venv*.